This is the OBJ8 File Format Specification, (c) 2005-2021 Laminar Research, All Rights Reserved.

 - A normal map, specified by TEXTURE_NORMAL.
 The normal map is optional, and is ignored unless the user has enabled per-pixel lighting.
 The normal map contains specular strength in the alpha channel.

 Normally these three textures are used to texture triangles.
 When ATTR_cockpit_region or ATTR_cockpit is used, the panel, the panel replaces the albedo and emissive textures, and normal mapping is disabled.
+When ATTR_cockpit_lit_only is used, the panel replaces only the emissive texture (which is useful for computer screens).

 When ATTR_cockpit_device is used, the image of the screen for that GPS device replaces the lit texture; the albedo and normal map are retained from the object itself.
+ATTR_cockpit_device is not a seperate panel mode.
+The same .obj can have ATTR_cockpit_devices and use of the panel texture

 For more information on Normal Map format and application, see: Normal Maps.